ATK: Automatic Task-driven Keypoint Selection for Robust Policy Learning: Task-Driven Automatic Keypoint Selection for Robust Policy Learning

 \subsection{\textbf{Inference with Task-Driven Keypoints}}

-The preceding procedure learns a masking model \(q_{\phi}(m \mid K)\) and a policy \(\pi_{\theta}(a \mid m \odot K)\).
+The preceding procedure learns a masking model $\mathbb{M}_{\phi}$ and a policy $ \pi_{\theta}^{k}\!\left( a_t^{*} \,\middle|\, \mathbb{M}_{\phi}\!\bigl(\{k_i^{t}\}_{i=1}^{N}\bigr) \right)$.
 How can we use them for robust policy inference at test time?
 Whether it be a transfer from simulation to reality or from one imitation learning scenario at training time to another at test time, the inference procedure remains the same.
 For inference, it is important to transfer the minimal set of keypoints selected at training time to a variety of visually diverse test time scenarios.
 Since tracking of keypoints is performed by robust web-scale visual trackers \cite{cotracker, doersch23tapir}, once the \emph{initial} selected set of keypoints is identified in the real world at test time, subsequent tracking is not affected by the visual gap.
 This lets us focus solely on transferring the \emph{initial} set of keypoints.

-Assuming the correspondence function \(h_{\mathcal{C}}\) provides confidence scores for each candidate pair, at test time we select the initial‐image points with the highest scores relative to the training canonical keypoints \(\{k_0^i\}_{i=1}^N\), ensuring accurate matches.
+Assuming the correspondence function \(h_{\mathcal{C}}\) provides confidence scores for each candidate pair, at test time we select the initial‐image points with the highest scores relative to the training canonical keypoints \(\{k_i\}_{i=1}^N\), ensuring accurate matches.
 These transferred keypoints are then tracked via \(h_{\mathcal{C}}\) and used directly as input to the deployed policy \(\pi_\theta\) without requiring additional masking at test time.
-Though many implementations of \(h_{\mathcal{C}}\) are possible, we employ diffusion‐model features~\cite{tang23dift,roboabc} for their strong visual robustness and matching reliability.
-We provide the pseudocode for applying $\Method$ on new task in Algorithm \ref{alg:atk} and recommended hyperparameter selection in Table \ref{tab:hp_defaults}.
+Though many implementations of \(h_{\mathcal{C}}\), we adopt the method using diffusion-feature ~\cite{tang23dift,roboabc} for initial set transfer from canonical image due to its strong visual robustness and reliable matching, and employ Cotracker~\cite{cotracker} for subsequent tracking.
+We provide the pseudocode for applying $\Method$ on a new task in Algorithm \ref{alg:atk} and recommended hyperparameter selection in Table \ref{tab:hp_defaults}.